CongGroup/SecDev2018-tutorial/tutorial/README.md

 ### 1. Introduction

 In this part, the detailed explanation of the demo is provided.
 There are altogether two versions of the demo.
-One is built on the public chain only while the other is built on both the private chain and the public chain.
+One is built on the public chain only while the other is built on both the consortium chain and the public chain.
 The functions of the former version are included in the latter version.
-After going through the former version, you can have a better understanding of why we use the private chain here.
+After going through the former version, you can have a better understanding of why we use the consortium chain here.

 The former version is [here](http://public.secdevgame.site), which is built on the public chain only.

-The latter version is [here](http://private.secdevgame.site), which is built on the private chain and the public chain.
+The latter version is [here](http://private.secdevgame.site), which is built on the consortium chain and the public chain.

 ### 2. Demo show